Using DOME zero on the Upper Jaw and a Bite Splint on the Lower Jaw

 • Enhances facial harmony through guided bone remodeling

-• Improves sleep and breathing by enlarging tongue space and thereby decreasing airway resistance and airway obstruction
+• Improves sleep and breathing by positoning the jaws and tongue and thereby decreasing airway resistance and airway obstruction

 • Reduces the chance of relapse by creating a structurally and functionally stable bite